our-story-media/ourstory-resources/doc_gen/quickstart/README.md

 <Leader>

-The Dashboard is the software that powers your Our Story deployment.
+The Dashboard is the software that powers your Indaba deployment.
 There are two choices when it comes to the Dashboard, find out more by reading [Which Edition is For Me?](/guide/editions)

 </Leader>